yam-1111/pupies-code/v/readme.md

 changing the element in vlang is `<variable_name> = <value`

 ### F string style

 vlang uses `${<variable_name} to format on println`

+### While, Do while??

+Vlang doesn't support at this moment the while and do while, implementation are done through the `for loop`

+`for <variable_name>{}`, vlang also uses python-like / java simple for loop then also c like for loop